UBC-FRESH/nemora/CONTRIBUTING.md

-# Contributing to dbhdistfit
+# Contributing to nemora

-Thanks for your interest in improving `dbhdistfit`!
+Thanks for your interest in improving `nemora`!
 This guide outlines the standards and workflow for contributing code, documentation, and examples.

 ## Development Environment